 Honesty is not decidable in general [4], but for a bilateral contract model it has been approximated either via an abstract semantics [4] or a type discipline [1] for CO2.
-Considering that our systems of multiparty contracts form a (strict) subset of the local and global types considered in [8], for which each configuration is reachable by a 1-buffer execution, we believe that these approximations may be easily adapted to our setting.
+We believe that these approximations may be easily adapted to our setting (see Section 6 for more details).